steevelaquitaine/spikebias/readmes/0_datasets.md

 TODO:

+- get all data from blueconfig to skip blueconfig [DOING]
-- make all NWB files and upload to DANDI archive
+- make all NWB files of raw wired recordings and upload to DANDI archive [DOING]
-- keep only the electrode location from the weights, much lighter dataset.
+- keep only the electrode location from the weights - much lighter dataset.
-- only keep the raw wired recordings.
+- remove all hard coded paths of the codebase (mostly in /pipes)

 ## NEUROPIXELS